kaushalmodi/ox-hugo/test/site/content/posts/links-to-source-blocks.md

 draft = false
 +++

-**Note**: This test is marked as `noexport` because the Org generated link IDs are random and thus would fail the tests.
-So let this test serve just as an example and not as a part of the automated test suite.

-To export this test, you'll need to temporarily remove the `noexport` tag.

----

 From [(org) Internal links](http://orgmode.org/manual/Internal-links.html),

 >    If no dedicated target exists, the link will then try to match the